Occupational safety and health: Netherlands

-In the Netherlands the laws for safety and health at work are registered in the Working Conditions Act (Arbeidsomstandighedenwet and Arbeidsomstandighedenbeleid).
+In the Netherlands, the laws for safety and health at work are registered in the Working Conditions Act (Arbeidsomstandighedenwet and Arbeidsomstandighedenbeleid).
 Apart from the direct laws directed to safety and health in working environments, the private domain has added health and safety rules in Working Conditions Policies (Arbeidsomstandighedenbeleid), which are specified per industry.
-The Ministry of Social Affairs and Labour (SZW) monitors adherence to the rules through their inspection service.
-This inspection service investigates industrial accidents and the service can suspend work when the Working Conditions Act has been violated and impose fines.
-Companies can raise their security levels by certifying the company with a VCA-certificate (Safety, Health and Environment).
-All employees have to obtain a VCA-certificate too, with which they can prove that they know how to work according to the current and applicable safety and environmental regulations.
-Besides the VCA-certification, companies and organisations are able to acquire certifications on ISO guidelines.
-The International Organization for Standardization publish guidelines for safety and health in working environments, mostly focused on a particular part, such as Risk Management (ISO31000) or Occupational Health and Safety (ISO45001).
-By acquiring certifications to these guidelines, companies and organisations will often comply to demands from the government or insurance agencies.
+The Ministry of Social Affairs and Employment (SZW) monitors adherence to the rules through their inspection service.
+This inspection service investigates industrial accidents and it can suspend work and impose fines when it deems the Working Conditions Act has been violated.
+Companies can get certified with a VCA certificate for safety, health and environment performance.
+All employees have to obtain a VCA certificate too, with which they can prove that they know how to work according to the current and applicable safety and environmental regulations.

 Ireland

-The main health and safety law in Ireland is the Safety, Health and Welfare at Work Act 2005, which replaced earlier 1989 legislation.
+The main health and safety regulation in Ireland is the Safety, Health and Welfare at Work Act 2005, which replaced earlier legislation from 1989.
 The Health and Safety Authority, based in Dublin, is responsible for enforcing health and safety at work legislation.

 Spain

-In Spain, occupational safety and health is regulated by the Spanish Act on Prevention of Labour Risks.
-The Ministry of Labour is the authority responsible for issues relating to labour environment.
-The National Institute for Labour Safety and Hygiene is the technical public Organization specialized in occupational safety and health.
+In Spain, occupational safety and health is regulated by the Spanish Act on Prevention of Labor Risks.
+The Ministry of Labor is the authority responsible for issues relating to labor environment.
+The National Institute for Safety and Health at Work (Instituto Nacional de Seguridad y Salud en el Trabajo, INSST) is the government's scientific and technical organization specialized in occupational safety and health.

 Sweden

 In Sweden, occupational safety and health is regulated by the Work Environment Act.
-The Swedish Work Environment Authority is the government agency responsible for issues relating to the working environment.
-The agency should work to disseminate information and furnish advice on OSH, has a mandate to carry out inspections, and a right to issue stipulations and injunctions to any non-compliant employer.
+The Swedish Work Environment Authority (Arbetsmiljöverket) is the government agency responsible for issues relating to the working environment.
+The agency works to disseminate information and furnish advice on OSH, has a mandate to carry out inspections, and a right to issue stipulations and injunctions to any non-compliant employer.

 India

-In India, the Labour Ministry formulates national policies on occupational safety and health in factories and docks with advice and assistance from Directorate General of Factory Advice Service and Labour Institutes (DGFASLI), and enforces its Policies through inspectorates of factories and inspectorates of dock safety.
-DGFASLI is the technical arm of the Ministry of Labour & Employment, Government of India and advises the factories on various problems concerning safety, health, efficiency and well-being of the persons at work places.
-The DGFASLI provides technical support in formulating rules, conducting occupational safety surveys and also for conducting occupational safety training programs.
+In India, the Ministry of Labour and Employment formulates national policies on occupational safety and health in factories and docks with advice and assistance from its Directorate General Factory Advice Service and Labour Institutes (DGFASLI), and enforces its policies through inspectorates of factories and inspectorates of dock safety.
+The DGFASLI provides technical support in formulating rules, conducting occupational safety surveys and administering occupational safety training programs.